spryker/spryker-docs/docs/scos/dev/developer-guides/202108.0/development-guide/guidelines/testing/test-helpers.md

 title: Test Helpers
 description: Learn about the test helpers, how you can enable them, use, and create your own.
 originalLink: https://documentation.spryker.com/2021080/docs/test-helpers
+originalArticleId: 2704ed21-1ff3-4646-8d0b-67b8a1094a04
 redirect_from:
   - /2021080/docs/test-helpers
   - /2021080/docs/en/test-helpers
+  - /docs/test-helpers
+  - /docs/en/test-helpers
 ---

 [Codeception](https://codeception.com) provides so-called modules, which are *helpers* used for building your tests.
 These helpers allow you to hook into the lifecycle of tests and get handy methods available wherever the helper is enabled.
 Codeception and Spryker provide a lot of ready to use helpers.
-Checkout [Available Test Helpers](https://documentation.spryker.com/docs/available-test-helpers) for information on some of them.
+Checkout [Available Test Helpers](/docs/scos/dev/developer-guides/{{ page.version }}/development-guide/guidelines/testing/available-test-helpers.html) for information on some of them.

 Basically, almost every Spryker module provides one or more helpers.
 The helpers can be found in the `tests/Organization/Application/Module/_support/Helper/*` directory.
 For example, check out the [helper of the Router module](https://github.com/spryker/router/tree/master/tests/SprykerTest/Zed/Router/_support/Helper).